-Since the Transfer of Listing on 18 July 2013, the Company has adopted a code of conduct regarding Directors' securities transactions on terms of the required standard of dealings (the "Code of Conduct") prepared according to the Model Code.
-After making specific enquiries to all Directors, the Company confirms that the Directors have complied with the Code of Conduct during the period from 1 January 2019 to 31 December 2019.
+Since the Transfer of Listing of the Shares to the main board of the Stock Exchange on 18 July 2013, the Company has adopted a code of conduct regarding Directors' securities transactions on terms of the required standard of dealings (the "Code of Conduct") prepared according to the Model Code.
+After making specific enquiries to all Directors, the Company confirms that the Directors have complied with the Code of Conduct during the period from 1 January 2020 to 31 December 2020.